 Article 93 declarations.
 Pursuant to Article 93, several States have made territorial declarations: Australia has declared that the Convention shall not apply to the territories of Christmas Island, the Cocos (Keeling) Islands and the Ashmore and Cartier Islands; Denmark has declared that the Convention shall not apply to the Faroe Islands and Greenland; New Zealand has declared that the Convention shall not apply to the Cook Islands, Niue and Tokelau.

 Article 95 declarations.
-Pursuant to Article 95, China (PRC), Czech Republic, Singapore, Slovakia and the United States declared that they would not be bound by Article 1(1)(b).
+Pursuant to Article 95, Armenia, China (PRC), Laos, St. Vincent and the Grenadines, Singapore, Slovakia and the United States declared that they would not be bound by Article 1(1)(b).
 This declaration restricts the role of private international law in determining the applicability of the CISG when both contracting parties do not have their relevant places of business in Contracting States.
 See the Cross-reference editorial analysis of Article 1 for further discussion of this subject.

 Article 96 declarations.
-Pursuant to Article 96, Argentina, Armenia, Belarus, Chile, Estonia, Hungary, Lithuania, Russian Federation and Ukraine have declared that any provision of Article 11, Article 29 or Part II of the Convention that allows a contract of sale or its modification or termination by agreement or any offer, acceptance, or other indication of intention be made in any form other than in writing does not apply where any party has his place in the country that has filed this declaration.
-China (PRC) has filed a similar declaration, but it is not couched in the precise phraseology called for by Article 96.
+Pursuant to Article 96, Argentina, Armenia, Belarus, Chile, N. Korea, Paraguay, Russian Federation, Ukraine and Vietnam have declared that any provision of Article 11, Article 29 or Part II of the Convention that allows a contract of sale or its modification or termination by agreement or any offer, acceptance, or other indication of intention be made in any form other than in writing does not apply where any party has his place in the country that has filed this declaration.

 Examples of interpretive comments that accompanied adoptions of the CISG.